 Catherine Beecher was the Martha Stewart of her day and, like Martha Stewart, lived in Connecticut (Hartford, not Westport).
-Harriet Beecher Stowe’s big sister and together they wrote The American Woman’s Home in 1869.
+She was Harriet Beecher Stowe’s big sister and together they wrote The American Woman’s Home in 1869.
 It was probably the most important guidebook of domestic advice in the 19th century.

 Catherine had taken over running her family’s household at 16 when her mother died.
 In addition to becoming a 19th century domestic diva, she was a pioneer in women’s education.
 She opened the Hartford Female Seminary in 1823, one of the first major educational institutions for women in the United States.
 Later in life she established women’s colleges in Iowa, Illinois and Wisconsin.

-Catherine Beecher never married, though she was engaged to Yale University professor Alexander Fisher.
+Catherine Beecher never married, though she was engaged to Yale University professor Alexander Metcalf Fisher.
 He died at sea before the wedding.

 She was a woman of strong but not inflexible opinions.
 She weighed her students’ food before they ate it and fed them the Graham diet, a health food craze of the 1820s.
 It involved Graham flour, high-fiber foods and no meat, spices or sweeteners.

 Her students rebelled against the austere diet, but in a genteel way.
 Ten of them invited her to eat in a restaurant where she had an excellent meal.
 The food at the Hartford Female Seminary quickly improved.

 In The American Woman’s Home she inveighs against plum pudding and mince pie: “Witness the national recipe for plum-pudding: which may be rendered: Take a pound of every indigestible substance you can think of, boil into a cannon-ball, and serve with flaming brandy.
 So of the Christmas mince-pie…”